csy1983/node-watchtower/README.md

 A docker image updater inspired by [v2tec/watchtower](https://github.com/v2tec/watchtower), implemented by Node.js.

 ## Features
-- Auto check if there is image update for each running container periodically.
+- Check if the image of the running container is updated periodically.
-- You decide whether to apply the update or not.
+- You decide whether to apply the updated image or not.
-- Auto fall back to previous working version if the updated container failed to start.
+- Fall back to previous working version if the updated container is failed to start.
-- Load image from a gzipped tarball file or a Readable stream.
+- Load local image from a gzipped tarball file or from a Readable stream.
-- Push local image to the private registry server.
+- Push local image to the registry server.

 ## Usage
 ```